 Limiting Free Speech the Wrong Way – The FA Model

 England’s Football Association has decreed that those who chant the word “Yid” in any context are at risk of prosecution as the word is “derogatory and offensive,” “inappropriate in a football setting” and “is likely to be considered offensive by the reasonable observer”.
-As a result, “Use of the term in a public setting could amount to a criminal offence, and leave those fans liable to prosecution and potentially a lengthy football banning order.”
+As a result, “Use of the term in a public setting could amount to a criminal offense, and leave those fans liable to prosecution and potentially a lengthy football banning order.”

 Those who know me understand that I am not one to cry “anti-Semite” often.
-Unfortunately, that is more due to the fact that I am accustomed to the particularly unpleasant brand of British anti-Semitism that is obvious, condoned and encouraged.
+Unfortunately, that is more due to the fact that I am accustomed to the particularly unpleasant brand of British anti-Semitism that is obvious, condoned, and encouraged.

 It is the type where people feel comfortable to say at pupillage interviews “Oh Mr. Garson, you used to play rugby, it’s not a very Jewish thing to do.”
 It is found in the chortles of the Crown Court judge in Stoke, as he pushed me down the list on a Friday in November, knowing that my clerks had asked for an early hearing so I could get back to my family for Shabbat.
 Most disturbingly, it was the experience with the irreligious Jewish lawyer or judge, opposing my attempts to juggle practicing Judaism and the bar, to try and curry favor with the establishment.